Dear Conference Organizer:

 There are simple and inexpensive ways to solve this problem.

 - Don’t forget speakers are the stars.
 Most professional events sell tickets based on what attendees will learn and experience from the speakers.
 The people on stage are the primary talent.
 It’s true there are dozens of other demanding tasks in planning an event, but don’t make the mistake of losing the speakers in the shuffle.
 Make choosing and supporting them a top priority.
+Pay them, at least to cover their travel and expenses and reduce bias, as you are benefiting from the many hours they will put in.

 - Provide speaker training.
 Unless you event is packed with pro level speakers, partner with a speaking coach to make it easy for your speakers to get the coaching they need.
 Even if you can’t pay for it, by making it easy for them to hire a coach signifies you care about their skills and want them to do their best.
 There are many great books on public speaking and books are cheap.
 Send them to your speakers, and far enough in advance to be useful.
 Presentation Zen, which focuses on slide design, and my own book, Confessions of a Public Speaker, which covers everything else, make excellent companions.
 Many major events and corporations hire speaker coaches, as speaking is a performance skill that takes practice and critique from experts to improve.